History of Working Equitation

 No matter what your riding discipline or breed of horse, You can do it! we hope you join us in Working Equitation!

-The Dressage test is Performed in an 20×40 arena and there are 2 to 3 tests per level, Dressage tests are a very important part of competition.
+1. The Dressage Test: Performed in an 20×40 arena with 2 to 3 tests per level, Dressage tests are a very important part of competition.
 They can be downloaded from the resource Page.